Oyster Bay: Oyster Bay Harbor

 Harvesting will not be permitted on Christmas Day and December 26, 2016 and New Year's Day and January 2, 2016.

 The boundary of the closed safety zone (500 yard radius) around the Oyster Bay waste water treatment plant discharge shall be marked with stakes topped with black and white checkered flags.
 Removal of the stakes, or their submergence under ice, shall result in suspension or termination of the program.

 Any closures that may result from malfunctions of the Oyster Bay WWTP may last longer than seven (7) days.
 In those circumstances, the area will not re-open until water sampling and/or testing of shellfish determines that water quality in the area meets certified area criteria under the conditions and provisions of this program.

-This "conditional shellfish harvesting program" may be suspended, revised or terminated at any time if bacteriological water quality is found to be in contraventions of the standards for certified shellfish lands or if any other condition is found to exist which may be a threat to public health.
+This "conditional shellfish harvesting program" may be suspended, revised or terminated at any time if bacteriological water quality is found to be in contravention of the standards for certified shellfish lands or if any other condition is found to exist which may be a threat to public health.